hrsh7th/vim-vsnip/README.md

 See `./doc/vsnip.txt`

-# Help wanted
+# Limitation

-- `placeholder` parsing more strictly
+- Not supported `transform` freature.

-- Sync placeholder more strictly
+    - I plan to support it later.